HurricaneLabs/brokenhosts/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Fix 3 searches which incorrectly had "counttype" set despite having no alert actions enabled.
+- Fix race condition that occurred when entry was removed in the Configure Tunings or Configure Suppressions dashboard

 Version 5.0.3 (2025-02-18)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~